Burnett2k/prison-simulation/readme.md

 - Build out the initial data model ✅
 - Build out the underlying apis ✅
-- Document the api using JSDoc or whatever MCP needs
+- Write up server.tool() calls to explain how to use the tools.
+This seems like a lot of code, but I'll do it if I have to.
+Would be nice if it just used an api spec or something.

 Phase 2: